 Vegan Macarons – My Conclusion

 At first glance, we could be convinced that they look like regular macarons using egg whites.
 They’re not quite as picture perfect compared to my classic Parisian macarons.
-To be brutally honest, I wasn’t prepared to perfect the recipe just to make them look perfect.
-For me, the most important element in French patisserie is taste before looks.
+I’m happy they had feet and no hollows, even if they were slightly sticky – there’s still room for improvement.
+To be honest, the most important element in French patisserie is taste before looks and so I need to work on that part first before really working on the perfectly smooth appearance.

 Their taste, however, is nothing like regular macaron shells – no matter how much you hear, “Don’t worry; it will taste better in the end”.
-I added vanilla powder and some natural raspberry powder, just to help it along the way for flavour points, but the truth is the eventual taste of the shells is strange: definitely sweet but there is the “weird” sensation with the aftertaste of, well, something like chick peas.
+I added vanilla powder and some natural raspberry powder, just to help it along the way for flavour points.
+The eventual taste of the shells is strange, especially with raspberry: definitely sweet but there is the “weird” sensation with the aftertaste of, well, chick peas.

 Don’t Miss a New Recipe or Article